Quist1996/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello, a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello,sets the mode of the file hello the same as olleh’s mode. chmod -R a+X .  a script that adds execute permission to all subdirectories of  current directory for the owner, the group owner and all other users without changing regular files mkdir -m751 my_dir script that creates a directory called my_dir with permissions 751 in the working directory.
+chmod 753 hello, a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod --reference=olleh hello,sets the mode of the file hello the same as olleh’s mode. chmod -R a+X .  a script that adds execute permission to all subdirectories of  current directory for the owner, the group owner and all other users without changing regular files mkdir -m751 my_dir, script that creates a directory called my_dir with permissions 751 in the working directory.